 OR

-I accept what you are saying, however if by no budget you mean no budget for [my solution], leaving budget aside – what would it take for you at least explore the results I know I can deliver for you?
+I accept what you are saying; however, if by “no budget” you mean no budget for [my solution], leaving budget aside, what would it take for you to at least explore the results I know I can deliver for you?

 To help you handle sales objections in the real world, we have listed some common customer objections below.